Whether you love rhubarb desserts or only ever have it with strawberries, you have to try this spiced rhubarb crisp!

 Can you freeze rhubarb?

 Definitely!
 I freeze some every year.
-Slice up the rhubarb into 1/2 inch pieces and store it, well wrapped and sealed, in the freezer for up to 3 months.
+Slice it up into 1/2 inch pieces and store it, well wrapped and sealed, in the freezer for up to 3 months.

 No!
-Do not peel your rhubarb.
+Do not peel.
 The peel will soften in cooking and provides a lot of flavor and color to any recipe you are making.

 If you try my recipe for Spiced Rhubarb Crisp, I would love to hear from you in the comments with your experience and rating!
 And I’m happy to answer any questions you might have.